nickest14/Leetcode-golang/README.md

 #### 3335.
 Total Characters in String After Transformations I
 #### 3355.
 Zero Array Transformation I
 #### 3356.
 Zero Array Transformation II
+#### 3372.
+Maximize the Number of Target Nodes After Connecting Trees I
 #### 3394.
 Check if Grid can be Cut into Sections

 ### Hard finish 16